hhullen/proxmox_wrapper/src/autoinstall_source/README.md

 -boot_image any emul_type=no_emulation \
 -boot_image any load_size=5154816
 ```
-Outputed `ubuntu-autoinstall.iso` image has kernel command line fix and is bootable.
+Outputed `ubuntu-22.04.2-server-autoinstall.iso` image has kernel command line fix and is bootable.

 # Links